Aura Router

 Middleware Execution Order

-Middlewares execute in a specific order:
+Middlewares execute in a specific sequence:

 1. Global middlewares (from createRouter config)